 Nepal Sanctuary Treks mobilized relief efforts immediately after the devastating earthquake of April 2015.

-On this pathetic state, Nepal Sanctuary Treks actively engaged in supporting victim people by distributing emergency relief items of food, supplies, and blankets to the affected people of different region of Nepal.
-In addition, the financial support is provided to staff to rebuild their damaged houses as well.
+In this pathetic state, Nepal Sanctuary Treks actively engaged in supporting victim people by distributing emergency relief items of food, supplies, and blankets to the affected people of different regions of Nepal.
+In addition, financial support is provided to staff to rebuild their damaged houses as well.

-2. Temporary toilet construction and Relief material distribution at Sarlahi district
+2. Temporary toilet construction and Relief material distribution in the Sarlahi district

-On August 2017, floods and landslides caused by the monsoon precipitations displaced several people when the floodwater gushed into the human settlement in most areas of Terai region.
+In August 2017, floods and landslides caused by the monsoon precipitations displaced several people when the floodwater gushed into the human settlement in most areas of the Terai region.

 The calamities create a massive effect on livelihoods, housing, infrastructure comprising water and sanitation, food stocks and agricultural production.

-With the joint effort with Noble Compassionate Volunteer (NCV), Nepal Sanctuary Treks contributed and supported to construct the temporary toilets in Sarlahi district along with distribution of hygiene kits and food supplies.
+With the joint effort with Noble Compassionate Volunteer (NCV), Nepal Sanctuary Treks contributed to and supported to construction of the temporary toilets in the Sarlahi district along with the distribution of hygiene kits and food supplies.

 3. Replaced Earthquake damaged roof of the school

-Our Earthquake reconstruction drive includes the replacement of the damaged roof of the school that enabled to provide children and teacher an immediate shelter and continued their studies in a peaceful manner
+Our Earthquake reconstruction drive includes the replacement of the damaged roof of the school enabled to provide children and teachers an immediate shelter and continued their studies in a peaceful manner

 4. Temporary Toilet construction at Bara and Parsa District

-The necessary Water and Sanitation Hygiene (WASH) support provided with the District Wash Cluster (DWC) and 35 toilets constructed in the affected villages.
+The necessary Water and Sanitation Hygiene (WASH) support is provided by the District Wash Cluster (DWC) and 35 toilets constructed in the affected villages.

-In collaboration with Nobel Compassionate Volunteers (NCV), Nepal Sanctuary Treks responded to the disaster by contributing in the temporary toilet construction project to the victims of Bara and Parsa districts.
+In collaboration with Nobel Compassionate Volunteers (NCV), Nepal Sanctuary Treks responded to the disaster by contributing to the temporary toilet construction project for the victims of the Bara and Parsa districts.

 5. Run Health and Sanitation Program

-Nepal Sanctuary Treks actively engaged in Water and Sanitation Hygiene (WASH) associated activities to upgrade healthy living standards of people in various parts of the country.
-The program supports activities such as health promotion, safe drinking water community awareness, and training program.
+Nepal Sanctuary Treks actively engaged in Water and Sanitation Hygiene (WASH) associated activities to upgrade the healthy living standards of people in various parts of the country.
+The program supports activities such as health promotion, safe drinking water community awareness, and training programs.

 6. Support in Education

 Education is very crucial in one’s life, particularly in this recent and competitive period.
-Nepal Sanctuary Treks believes that the children from the destitute family should not be deprived of getting quality education.
+Nepal Sanctuary Treks believes that children from destitute families should not be deprived of getting a quality education.

-Nepal Sanctuary Treks implement the special effort to ensure the safety of its trekking crew during treks.
-Besides providing them with full-fledged protective equipment such as trekking shoes, warm clothing, gloves, first aid kit, and insurance, the company also reminds trekking crew about their safety and hygiene by providing in house training regarding safety measures and proper equipment handling.
+Nepal Sanctuary Treks implement a special effort to ensure the safety of its trekking crew during treks.
+Besides providing them with full-fledged protective equipment such as trekking shoes, warm clothing, gloves, a first aid kit, and insurance, the company also reminds the trekking crew about their safety and hygiene by providing in-house training regarding safety measures and proper equipment handling.

 Additionally, we adhere to the policy of the International Porter Protection Group (IPPG).
-We make an effort to ensure that the porter is well cared for, lift reasonable goods, and well equipped with appropriate clothing and footwear.
+We make an effort to ensure that the porter is well cared for, lifts reasonable goods, and is well equipped with appropriate clothing and footwear.

 The environment has been another area of CSR priority of Nepal Sanctuary Treks.
 We have a strong commitment to protecting our environment.
 And we will always be aware of our impact upon our space and treat it with respect.

-Under the guidance of Travelife and being Travelife Certified Company, we have developed Sustainability policy for the company, employees and our business partners.
+Under the guidance of Travelife and being a Travelife Certified Company, we have developed a Sustainability policy for the company, employees, and business partners.

 We are dedicated to the practice of “Reduce—Reuse—Recycle” by adopting natural resource protection, recycling, and solid waste minimization.

 Nepal Sanctuary Treks is an active sustainable partner with Doko Recyclers, a social enterprise that manages and recycles dry waste.
-The segregated recyclable items collected from the company are dispatched at Smart Materials Recovery Facility, where they are sorted, processed and then passed on to recycling factories.
+The segregated recyclable items collected from the company are dispatched to Smart Materials Recovery Facility, where they are sorted, processed, and then passed on to recycling factories.
 This has minimized the amount of trash that goes to landfills.

 Nepal Sanctuary Treks have taken an initiative in improving the operation while participating in sustainable practices.

-We have implemented the green practices within the internal operation by switching into the green energy resources like a solar panel, cost-effective LED light and T-5 hairpin fluorescent fixtures.
+We have implemented green practices within the internal operation by switching to green energy resources like solar panels, and cost-effective LED light.

-We purchase a sustainable product like soap and biodegradable cleaning powder handmade and hand packed by women who are mostly from poor, remote communities.
+We purchase a sustainable products like soap and biodegradable cleaning powder handmade and hand-packed by women who are mostly from poor, remote communities.

-The small initiative of reusing paper, energy, and water saving tips, purchasing recyclable paper, using cloth bag instead of plastics lead to minimize the operational cost as well as save the energy and environment resources.
+The small initiative of reusing paper, energy, and water-saving tips, purchasing recyclable paper, and using cloth bags instead of plastics leads to minimizing the operational cost as well as saving the energy and environmental resources.

 Besides, Nepal Sanctuary Treks is making an effort to alleviate poverty in a collaboration with NCV through livelihood and skill development support.
-People who are living under the line of poverty are being trained on capacity building and skills development program that helps them to make economically independent.
-Likewise, Nepal Sanctuary Treks have also been supporting to empowers girls to achieve more in their social, career, economic and family lives by providing quality education.
+People who are living under the line of poverty are being trained in capacity building and skills development program that helps them to make economically independent.
+Likewise, Nepal Sanctuary Treks have also been supporting empowering girls to achieve more in their social, career, economic, and family lives by providing quality education.